Posted on Thursday 26 May 2016

-Let us help you figure this out!
-Read on for some great ideas, tips, and budget friendly activities you can participate in for a memorial day!
+Here are some great tips and budget-friendly activities you can participate in for the memorial day.
 We will be keeping this to a $50 budget for a family of 4.

-If you live anywhere near Spruce Grove, Canada, you can have a great time without feeling you've spent a fortune at all!
-The concert at the Spruce Grove Jubilee is totally free, and many of the other days activities are either budget friendly or free.
+If you live anywhere near Spruce Grove, Canada, you can have a great time without feeling you've spent a fortune.
+The concert at the Spruce Grove Jubilee is totally free, and many of the other activities are either budget-friendly or free.
 What more could a family of four want?
-Of course, if you don't live near Spruce Grove you'll want to map out the time it will take you to get here and other expenses.
-Let's look at some other activities you can get involved in besides that traditional family cookout!
+But, of course, if you don't live near Spruce Grove, you'll want to map out the cost of transport to get here and see if it's worth it.

-If you live in Victoria, Canada-then there are also many celebrations that you and yours can attend, again, many of these are cost free!
-The city of Victoria's fireworks will set off at 10:20, and you don't have to pay anything to get to visit and enjoy this grand finale!
-Also, you can capture free red and white tee shirts early in the day as you walk around and enjoy other live entertainment.
-There might be a minimal parking fee and costs for food, but remember, everything is very budget friendly!
+If you live in Victoria, there are also many celebrations that you and yours can attend.
+Again, many of these are cost-free.
+The city of Victoria's fireworks sets off at 10:20 p.m., and you don't have to pay anything to visit and enjoy this grand finale.

-And the best news....many activities won't come near $50.00 so get out and have a great, historic celebration for 2016!
+Most of these activities won't come near $50.00.
+You only have to go out and have a great, historic celebration for the year!